From Autumn to Ashes: Live at Looney Tunes and indefinite hiatus (2008–2014)

 In January 2008, the band performed at the Looney Tunes store in New York.
 A recording of this show was released on Vagrant records on June 17, 2008.
 This album was From Autumn to Ashes' final release.
 A week before the live album came out, the band announced they were going to take an "indefinite hiatus."
 Lead singer Francis Mark commented on the break:

-Mark and Lauritsen started the band Warship, which released one album and announced its break-up on their Myspace page December 30, 2009.
+Mark and Lauritsen started the band Warship, which released one album and announced its breakup on their Myspace page December 30, 2009.
 Soon after, Mark formed the band Tidal Arms with friends Tom Tierney and Patrick Southern.
 Deneeve and Emanuel singer Matthew Breen came together to create the band Summer Law, which was disbanded after several months so that Deneeve could focus on attending culinary academy in hopes of becoming a Master Pastry Chef.
 Gretz announced his return to drumming for the band Zao, and is a member of Emanuel and the Fear.

 In the meanwhile Brian Deneeve joined the UK boyband The Wanted as one of the guitarists for their backing band.
 Later he formed a new band called Get Involved which consists of Tucker Rule (Thursday), Derrick Karg, Todd Weinstock (Glassjaw) and Marcus Russell Price.